buildzaku/zaku/README.md

 </p>

 > [!WARNING]
-> Please keep in mind that Zaku is in early stages of development, expect
+> Zaku is in early stages of development, expect breaking changes.
-> breaking changes.
-Also, we're not ready for contributions just yet.
+> Also, we're not ready for contributions just yet.
 > Thanks for checking it out and stay tuned for updates!

 ## Test it out